 Ms. Loacker joined the Survivorship Program in March of 2009.
 She creates the patient treatment summaries and supports the nurse practitioners by providing lab and test results.

 Ms. Rajotte began her work with the Center in 2005.
-As Program Administrator, her work includes writing grant applications, launching new clinical services and collaborating with other organizations.
+As Program Operations Director, her work includes writing grant applications, launching new clinical services and collaborating with other organizations.

 Since 2008, LIVESTRONG at the YMCA has been a safe, comfortable place for participants to build companionship with others affected by cancer and share stories and inspiration.